UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 **Windows:**

-Most of the demos in class, etc, will be done using the "bash" command line shell on OS-X. This is identical to the bash shell on Linux.
+Most of the demos in class, etc., will be done using the "bash" command line shell on OS-X. This is identical to the bash shell on Linux.

-Windows provides the "DOS" command line, which is OK, but pretty old and limited, or "Power Shell" -- a more modern, powerful, flexible command shell.
+Windows provides the "DOS" command line, which is OK, but pretty old and limited, or "Power Shell," a more modern, powerful, flexible command shell.

-If you are comfortable with either of these -- go for it.
+If you are comfortable with either of these, go for it.

-If not, you can use the "git Bash" shell -- which is much like the bash shell on OS-X and Linux.
-Or, on Windows 10, look into the "bash shell for Windows" otherwise known as the "Windows Subsystem for Linux" - - more info here: `PythonResources--Windows Bash  <http://uwpce-pythoncert.github.io/PythonResources/DevEnvironment/windows_bash.html>`_
+If not, you can use the "git Bash" shell, which is much like the bash shell on OS-X and Linux.
+Or, on Windows 10, look into the "bash shell for Windows," otherwise known as the "Windows Subsystem for Linux."
+More info is available here `PythonResources--Windows Bash  <http://uwpce-pythoncert.github.io/PythonResources/DevEnvironment/windows_bash.html>`_

 The Interpreter